mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 > Let’s assume that the polygon has at least three vertices.

-Being a data structure, we cannot impose such restriction.
+Being a data structure, we can't impose such restriction.

 Using our amazing IDE with automatic code generation, we add the _setters_ and _getters_ to it.